Fiancé Visa Guide: Living Abroad and Engaged to a U.S. Citizen

 If, on the other hand, Form I-129F is denied, then they’ll send a notification in the mail containing the justification.

-It can take 8-11 months for USCIS to process Form I-129F.
+It currently takes around 14-19 months for USCIS to process Form I-129F.
 But following approval, the petitioner should receive a notice within about a month.
 The notice should contain the data and location of the visa interview, in addition to the list of necessary documents.

 Prior to attending the interview, the beneficiary should be sure to complete Form DS-160 (officially called the “Online Nonimmigrant Visa Application”) and print the confirmation page once finished.
 The beneficiary will also need to attend a medical exam, which must be conducted by an approved physician.